iAmKankan/Neural-Network/hyperparameters/README.md

 ### _Number of Neurons per Hidden Layer_
 The number of neurons in the input and output layers is determined by the type of input and output your task requires.
 For example, the MNIST task requires 28 × 28 = 784 input neurons and 10 output neurons.

+## Architecting Network: Hyperparameters
+**_The number of layers_**, **_neuron counts per layers_**, **_layer types_** and **_activation functions_** are all choices you must make to optimize your neural network.
+Some of the categories of hyperparameters for you to choose from come from the following list:

+* Number of Hidden Layers and Neuron Counts
+* Activation Functions
+* Advanced Activation Functions
+* Regularization: L1, L2, Dropout
+* Batch Normalization
+* Training Parameters

+The following sections will introduce each of these categories for Keras.
+While I will provide you with some general guidelines for hyperparameter selection; no two tasks are the same.
+You will benefit from experimentation with these values to determine what works best for your neural network.
+In the next part, we will see how machine learning can select some of these values on its own.